smondet/multi-git/README.md

 - `git-multi-status`: Show the status of a bunch of Git repositories.
 - `git-activity-report`: Make a report of developments in a bunch of Git repositories.
+- `git-fetch-all`: Call git fetch a bunch of Git repositories.

 It may be interesting for the user to also alias them in